 - Deferment, which allows you to delay making payments for up to three years.
-You can extend your deferment if needed.
+You can extend your deferment if needed, up to the maximum time allowed.
 Your interest stops accruing on subsidized loans during deferment but continues accruing on unsubsidized loans.

-- Forbearance, which can be an option if you don’t qualify for deferment, allows you to put off making payments for up to 12 months.
-Interest accrues on all federal loans during forbearance.
+- Forbearance, which can be an option if you don’t qualify for deferment, allows you to put off making payments for up to 12 months at a time, with a limit of three years in total.
+Interest accrues on all federal loans, except for Perkins loans, during forbearance.

-- Income-driven repayment (IDR) can help you reduce payment amounts so they are affordable.
-If you have a low income, IDR can provide you with a way to continue making payments without breaking your budget.
-Before contacting your servicer, check out our complete guide to IDR, so you are educated about which plan might work best for you.
+- Income-driven repayment (IDR), as mentioned above, can help you reduce payment amounts so that they’re affordable.
+If you have a lower income, IDR can provide you with a way to continue making payments without breaking your budget.
+Before contacting your servicer, check out our guide to picking an IDR, so you’re educated about which plan might work best for you.
 Our handy calculator can also help you identify a plan likely to fit your needs.